open-horizon/open-horizon.github.io/docs/secrets/advanced_topics.md

 ## Security considerations
 {: #security_considerations}

+To manage secrets securely, you must consider the storage, access control, and transmission of the secrets.

 ### Secret storage
-- Secrets are stored in OpenBao or HashiCorp Vault using the KV V2 secrets engine
+- Secrets are stored in OpenBao or HashiCorp Vault using the KV V2 secrets engine.
-- All secrets are encrypted at rest
+- All secrets are encrypted at rest.
-- Access is controlled through OpenBao or Vault ACLs
+- Access is controlled through OpenBao or Vault ACLs.
-- Secrets are isolated by organization
+- Secrets are isolated organization.

 ### Access control
-- Organization admins have full control over org-wide secrets
+- Organization admins have full control over organization-wide secrets.
-- Users can only access their own private secrets
+- Users can only access their own private secrets.
-- The agbot has read-only access to secrets
+- The agbot component has read-only access to secrets.
-- Exchange root users have no direct access to secrets
+- Exchange root users have no direct access to secrets.

 ### Secret transmission
-- Secrets are transmitted securely between components
+- Secrets are transmitted securely between components.
-- Secrets are only sent to nodes that need them
+- Secrets are only sent to nodes that need them.
-- Secret updates are sent through secure channels
+- Secret updates are sent through secure channels.
-- All secret operations are logged
+- All secret operations are logged.

 ## Performance implications
 {: #performance}

+Several secrets-related activities may impact application performance.
+Here are the three main areas to consider.

 ### Secret updates
-- Secret updates trigger agreement updates
+- Secret updates trigger agreement updates.
-- Multiple secret updates can be batched
+- Multiple secret updates can be batched.
-- Services should handle updates gracefully
+- Services should handle updates gracefully.
-- Consider update frequency and impact
+- Consider update frequency and impact.

 ### Storage considerations
 - OpenBao or Vault performance can be affected by: